j-medland/labview-cleanup-proc-example/README.md

 The code is only written for compilation on windows with MSVC.
 If you want a more complete example of cross-platform then see https://gitlab.com/serenial/basler-camera-toolkit-for-labview

-The code also show using data log references as handles.
+The code also shows using data log references as handles.
 Note, because refnums are only 32-bit in size we need to implement a global lookup between refnums and object pointers to support 64-bit usage.
 I would probably just use raw pointer sized integers and wrap them in an LVClass.

 # Building